 It is mandatory that divers aboard our vessels carry medical evacuation insurance.
 Please note - without insurance, you will be refused diving services.
 We recommend you contact Divers Alert Network (DAN) for information on Evacuation and Travel insurance.
-Remember you’ll be doing a lot of diving, probably four or five dives per day, and that adds up to a lot of nitrogen.
+Remember you’ll be doing a lot of diving, probably three or four dives per day, and that adds up to a lot of nitrogen.
 Pace yourself, and consider sitting out a dive every now and then.

 Water temperature will be in the 28º C - 30º C (82ºF to 85ºF ) range.
 Plan your exposure gear appropriately.
 Many divers find they need a bit more than they expect, only because they are spending so long in the water every day.
 Our staff wear 5mm full suits but many of our guests find 3mm full suits, shorties or even board shorts plenty warm!

 Visibility will range from 25m to 40m (75 to 125 feet), with occasional sites with much better visibility, and yes, you will have dives with visibility less than 25m (75 feet).
 The Solomon Island waters are very nutrient rich.
 They support the entire food chain from microscopic creatures to major predators.
 Because of this, visibility may be less than that of some other world famous dive sites, but for this same reason you will find a multitude of large and small critters to observe and photograph.
 In some cases visibility may only be reduced because of all the fish blocking your view!